sdsc-ordes/repository-template/README.md

 ## By Cloning

-Clone this repository to some place of your choice.
+You can also clone this repository to some place of your choice.

 Apply the templates with `copier` using the following: